Circuit Insights: Towards Interpretability Beyond Activations: Related Work

 \section{Related Work}

-Recently, a series of works has focused on building automated interpretability pipelines for language models \citep{choi2024scaling,paulo2025automaticallyinterpretingmillionsfeatures,puri-etal-2025-fade,gurarieh2025enhancingautomatedinterpretalityoutputcentric}.
-Most approaches follow the framework introduced by \citet{bills2023language}, which consists of running a large dataset through a model, collecting maximally activating samples for each neuron or SAE feature, applying various sampling strategies, and then passing the samples to a larger LLM to generate natural language descriptions.
+Recently, a series of works focused on building automated interpretability pipelines for LLMs \citep{choi2024scaling,paulo2025automaticallyinterpretingmillionsfeatures,puri-etal-2025-fade,gurarieh2025enhancingautomatedinterpretalityoutputcentric}.
+Those approaches follow the framework introduced by \citet{bills2023language}, which consists of passing a large dataset through a model, collecting maximally activating samples for each MLP neuron, and then forwarding those samples with their per-token activations to a larger LLM to generate natural language descriptions.

-Several studies have refined this pipeline by focusing on prompt construction and description evaluation.
-For instance, \citet{choi2024scaling} and \citet{puri-etal-2025-fade} examine how factors such as the number of samples and the presentation of token activations affect description quality. \citet{choi2024scaling} further fine-tune an explainer model specifically to produce descriptions conditioned on a feature’s activations.
+Several studies refine this pipeline by focusing on prompt construction and description evaluation.
+For instance, \citet{choi2024scaling} and \citet{puri-etal-2025-fade} examine how factors such as the number of samples and the presentation of token activations affect description quality. \citet{choi2024scaling} further fine-tune an explainer model to produce descriptions conditioned on a feature’s activations.
 Beyond input-based evidence, \citet{gurarieh2025enhancingautomatedinterpretalityoutputcentric} incorporate output-side information, analyzing not only what inputs trigger a feature but also how that feature influences the model’s logits.

 These pipelines are applied to different representational units.
 Early work focuses on MLP neurons \citep{bills2023language,choi2024scaling}, while later studies extend them to SAE features, which are generally more interpretable and often monosemantic \citep{templeton2024scaling,gurarieh2025enhancingautomatedinterpretalityoutputcentric, paulo2025automaticallyinterpretingmillionsfeatures,puri-etal-2025-fade}.